 What Counts as a Florida Probation Violation?

-Probation terms clearly state what is and isn’t allowed during an individual’s probation period.
+Florida Probation rules clearly state what is and isn’t allowed during an individual’s probation period.
 This often includes limits on where an individual can go (for example, sex offenders must steer clear of schools, addicts may need to avoid places where they used to purchase drugs) and what they can do (may need to attend meetings, participate in community service).

 Failing to attend required meetings with a probation officer, being in possession of a banned substance or firearm, or using a banned substance may be considered probation violations depending on the terms of your probation.
 If you are on probation, make sure you understand what you are and are not permitted to do to avoid violating probation and potentially ending up in jail.